cmusphinx/cmusphinx.github.io/wiki/gstreamer.md

 ## The 'pocketsphinx' element

-The ''pocketsphinx'' element functions as a filter - it takes audio data as input and produces text as output.
+The `pocketsphinx` element functions as a filter - it takes audio data as input and produces text as output.
 This makes sense in the GStreamer framework, where data flows from a source to a sink, and is potentially useful for captioning or other multimedia applications.
 However, due to the fact that